Leader-board/OA-and-Interviews/Online Assessments.md

 Intro to ML course should be enough) is expected, plus very good probability, statistics, and linear algebra (generally to the level of a university-level module in each of them).
-It’s usually 30 minutes/8 questions or 60 minutes/15 questions, and the questions are time-consuming and it’s easy to run out of time, so good time management is very important.
+It’s usually 30 minutes/8 questions or 60 minutes/15 questions, the questions are time-consuming, and it’s easy to run out of time, so good time management is very important.
 As with some others, you are not given a score upon completion.